 – Joey Marie Horton named Executive Director of the Health Center.

 August 2014 – NCFHC, SMC and the NYS DOH agree that the Temporary Operator oversight can be ended and control of the agency returned to the NCFHC Board of Directors.

 September 2014 – NCFHC opens Family Health Center in Lowville.

 January 2015 – Achieved 100% compliance on a federal onsite Operational Site Visit which assessed NCFHC’s compliance with its programmatic requirements.

-March 2015 – NCFHC achieves Level 3 Patient Centered Medical Home Status via the National Committee on Quality Assurance.
-Two family nurse practitioners begin working in Watertown Pediatric office – moving toward an integrated family health practice.
+March 2015 – NCFHC achieves Level 3 Patient-Centered Medical Home Status via the National Committee on Quality Assurance.
+Two family nurse practitioners begin working in the Watertown Pediatric office – moving toward an integrated family health practice.

 June 2015 – NCFHC adds dental services to offerings at Lowville Family Health Center.

 September 2015 – NCFHC announces plans to transition the oversight of St. Lawrence and Franklin County WIC Program to Community Health Center of the North Country.
 This will align WIC programs with FQHC areas of coverage and provide easier access to medical, behavioral health and oral health services to WIC participants in those counties.
 The transition period will begin in October, 2015 and is expected to last six months.